NicholasSMarshall/SeniorCapstoneGroup15/README.md

 * Personnel check-ins
 * Secure login platforms

-The system uses Python, OpenCV, and DeepFace for recognition and integrates with a Flask web app and SQLite for data management.
+Both systems use Python, OpenCV, and DeepFace for recognition.
+The Localhost integrates with a Flask web app and SQLite for data management, while the website uses Pythonanywhere pulling from the stored files.

 ---